primer/react/docs/content/SelectMenu.md

 ```

 ### With `Filter`
 Use a `SelectMenu.Filter` to add a filter UI to your select menu.
 This component manages the input value and exposes it via the `SelectMenu.MenuContext` context, but users are expected to implement their own filtering.
+This gives users more flexibility over the type of filtering and type of content passed into each select menu item.

 ```jsx live
   <SelectMenu>